TheUbMunster/stg-pascal-compiler/README.md

 **The below information may not be applicable (yet) as this is a WIP**

+This is a Pascal compiler I wrote as a personal project in C#, specifically, adhering to ISO/IEC 7185:1990.
+Any reference to "the spec", refers to this spec.
-This is a Pascal compiler I wrote as a personal project in C#, specifically, adhering to ISO/IEC 7185:1990 It probably has some flaws, so I wouldn't use it for anything important, just a fun project.
+It probably has some flaws, so I wouldn't use it for anything important, just a fun project.
 Shooting for ?linux x86_64 ABI?.